ohmtech-rdi/eurorack-blocks/documentation/guides/monitor.md

 This feature is for the daisy target only, and a debug probe must be connected.
 `erbb monitor` and `erbb install` share the probe so that monitoring stops while flashing.

+### Transport Limits

+The openocd RTT server drops down-channel bytes whenever a TCP burst finds its 4 KB ring full, a random event under host scheduler jitter, correlated with long transfers.
+Byte *counts* stay intact (later bytes shift in), so the protocol parser desynchronizes silently and fails at the first shifted pseudo-header: the failure point is content-deterministic
+(typically the first large box) while the failure occurrence is random, which can look like a logic bug.

+Workarounds:

+- `erb_MONITOR_FIFO_SIZE` enlarges the module-side stream fifo, covering the parser-stall class of ring-full events.
+- An end-to-end crc plus host-side retry (as in the streaming example above) converts residual drops from wrong results into a retried transfer.

+Unfortunately a proper fix would be to add flow control in the openocd RTT server itself, or a host pacing handshake.

 ### SEGGER Licensing